10 Self Care Tips For People With Chronic Pain

-Note: These aren’t meant to be medical advice.
+Note: 10 self care tips for people with chronic pain to try this week from real people who are sharing their best advice which isn’t meant to be medical advice.
 They’re tips that have worked for others and might work for you.
 Think carefully about your own situation and what works for you before trying anything new.
 Consider checking with others including your doctor before you use them.

 We’d like to thank the Resurgam Trust in Lisburn for taking part in this article.

 1. Pop on a playlist of soothing tunes

 “I like to make classical music playlists as they relax my mind and body, especially when I’m driving in rush hour traffic.
 I have a back injury and when the pain hits I can get anxious but if I put my playlists on I can hold it together and the hours fly by.”

 “Knitting has been the perfect distraction to help with anxiety from my arthritis.
 I can’t feel stressed when I’m counting stitches!
 It gives me a sense of progress on days when I’m not well enough to achieve much else.”

 3. Try Tai Chi to improve your posture